FatMan50/dlgwebsite/_posts/2018-02-04-location-a-flasher-story.md

 ![Locating the Flasher Module on a 2000 Ford F150.]({{  site.baseurl | prepend: site.url }}/images/Location-The-Flasher-Story.jpg)

-Do I use my blinker too much?
+Do I use my blinker too **much**?
 I don’t think I do.
 But then, much like being an asshole, or truly crazy, self realization can be tricky.
 Asshole or not, I have had to replace the flasher module on both my [Skoolie](https://thebusabides.com), as well as my 2000 Ford F150 pickup within the past **30** days.<!--more-->

 Now the [Skoolie](https://thebusabides.com) is a **1995** so it’s failure could have been just to age.
 The blinkers didn’t totally fail on the bus.
 They began blinking like strobe lights.
 I was worried I was going to trigger seizures every time I made a turn.